 3.4 Crystallization- When purified and crystallized as described, diffraction quality crystals are obtained with good reproducibility.
-The most common form of crystals is in the space group $P2_12_12_1$ with cell edges around $70 \times 84 \times 290$ Å. On a few occasions with slightly different conditions a second form has been obtained, with space group $P2_1$ and cell parameters $120 \times 201 \times 68$ Å; a, b, c = 90, 90, 90.

-The P212121 crystals appear as flat plates, often rounded in outline making them appear discoidal.
+The most common form of crystals is in the space group $P2_12_12_1$ with cell edges around $70 \times 84 \times 290$ Å. On a few occasions with slightly different conditions a second form has been obtained, with space group $P2_12_12$ and cell edges $120 \times 201 \times 68$ Å. Crystals of the most common form appear as flat plates, often rounded in outline making them appear discoidal.
 Figure 3a shows two such disks in focus, one lying flat and the other viewed edge-on.
 The crystals in Figure 3b have somewhat sharper edges: the crystals are actually improper hexagonal plates that become disc-like when the corner edges are rounded.
 The b and c axes are in the plane of the disk, with a corresponding to the short dimension or thickness of the disc.
 A ridge or crease is often visible along the middle of the disk surface (Figure 2a), this is parallel to the b axis.
+The crease presumably represents a very obtuse edge of the crystal, perhaps between the 1,0,0 and 1,0,1 facets.

-Figures 3a and b show small, well-shaped crystals growing at the rim of the sitting-drop wells, one week after setup.
+Figures 3a and b show small, well-shaped crystals growing at the rim of the sittingdrop wells, one week after setup.
 Figures 3c and d show a larger crystal fished from the depths of its well 1 month after setup, which is more typical of the crystals used for data collection.
 It is also a flat plate, viewed face-on in 3c and edge-on in 3d.
-The mid-face ridge seen in 3c is about $20^{\circ}$ from the spindle axis, implying the long c axis is $70^{\circ}$ from the spindle.
-The small green circle in Figures 3c and 3d indicates the approximate diameter of the collimated beam (100 $\mu$ m).
+The mid-face ridge seen in 3c is about 30° from the spindle axis, implying the long c axis is 60° from the spindle, not a very good orientation for data collection.
+The small green circle in Figures 3c and 3d indicates the approximate diameter of the collimated beam (100 μ m).
 With crystals of this size it is possible to collect several datasets from one crystal, with translation between to expose fresh protein each time.

 Figure 4 shows a diffraction pattern from a similar crystal, in this case with the C axis about 45° from the spindle.
-This is a 1° oscillation with the b\-c\ plane nearly perpendicular to the beam, c\ running from lower left to upper right.
-Diffraction is somewhat anisotropic, extending to highest resolution along the c\ axis.
-Some weak diffraction can be seen in that direction beyond 2.0 Å, as shown in the upper inset of
+This is a 1° oscillation with the b-c plane nearly perpendicular to the beam, c running from lower left to upper right.
+Diffraction is somewhat anisotropic, extending to highest resolution along the c axis.
+Some weak diffraction can be seen in that direction beyond 2.0 Å, as shown in the upper inset of Figure 4, but not along the b axis (upper left and lower right corners of Figure 4) or a axis (not shown).

-Figure 4.
 Preliminary refinement of the structure using CNS (Brunger et al. 1998) gives B-tensor diagonal elements of +4, +16, and -20.

 While we have selected one of the best images from one of the best crystals here, there is not a great deal of variability, and most of the variability we see probably results from poor reproducibility of the cryoprotection and freezing protocol rather than actual differences in the crystals.
 The data for Table 1 is from a crystal frozen 20 days, and the diffraction in Figure 4 is from a crystal frozen 30 days, after setup.
-With care to keep the wells sealed between data collection trips, the crystals seem to be stable for at least four months.
+With care to keep the wells sealed between data collection trips, the crystals seem to be stable for at least four months, with some deterioration in diffraction toward the end of that period.
+This deterioration is probably due to excessive dehydration after many openings of the wells, and might be reversible by equilibration against fresh reservoir solution.